 UJ was founded in 1982 with extensive support from Japanese industrial, financial, and educational communities, and from the local community of Minami-Uonuma City in Niigata prefecture.
 IUJ consists of two graduate schools: the Graduate School of International Relations (GSIR) and the Graduate School of International Management (GSIM).
-GSIR currently offers five Masters of Arts degrees: Master of Arts in Economics, Master of Arts in International Development, Master of Arts in Public Management, Master of Arts in International Relations and Masters of Arts in International Peace Studies.
+GSIR currently offers five Masters of Arts degrees: Master of Arts in Economics, Master of Arts in International Development, Master of Arts in Public Management, Master of Arts in International Relations and Masters of Arts in International Relations and Masters of Arts in International Peace Studies.
 The student body of IUJ comprises about 350 students representing about 50 countries across the globe.